Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/machine.I2C.rst

    Read into *buf* from the peripheral specified by *addr* starting from the memory address specified by *memaddr*.
 The number of bytes read is the length of *buf*.
-   The argument *addrsize* specifies the address size in bits.
+   The argument *addrsize* specifies the address size in bits (on ESP8266 this argument is not recognised and the address size is always 8 bits).

    The method returns ``None``.